- Education and Science»

 His theories about the mind and the mysteries locked within it revolutionized the world.
 Dr. Sigmund Freud, in his prim suit, black-rimmed eyeglasses and goatee, speaking in a German accent and indicating a nearby couch in his Vienna office will forever conjure up the word psychiatrist in the minds of many.
 And though he has his detractors, his influence has been felt for a century.

-We know about the ego, the superego, and the id; about cigars sometimes just being cigars; and about the fact that there's really no such thing as a joke.
+We know all about the ego, the superego, and the id; about cigars sometimes just being cigars; and about the fact that there's really no such thing as a joke.
 Here are some fun and interesting facts about Sigmund Freud that you probably didn't know.

 1. He Didn't Invent Psychiatry (or the Talking Cure or Free Association)